avatar

 Despite being shunned at school, being top of the class taught me the value of my ability to learn, and I began earning by tutoring classmates who, for once, were less fortunate than me.
 I soon branched out to other students and explored subjects I studied solely to teach them.
 Meeting students with neither money nor skills forced me to decide whether I would share my newfound wealth of knwoledge without compensation and of course I did.
 During university, I continued supporting individual students while co-leading a voluntary program teaching applied statistics to thesis writers for three years.
 Later, I carried the same spirit further: in 2023, I joined Green Finance Consulting for a pro bono collaboration with Roland Berger and the Big Girls Foundation in Kenya.
 There, I designed a database architecture to manage thousands of scholarship applications to expand educational access for girls in underserved regions.
 This way my initial discovery that knowledge is power now even touches the life of people on another continent.

 Through my studies in Psychology, I became qualified to work in suicide prevention and substance-abuse crises.
 Beyond my family background, the topic first surfaced at school when classmates I knew personally were affected, prompting me to look for solutions — to understand why people lose balance and, later, with the tools of my training, to step in and break the cycle.
 During my studies, I took my first practical step by joining my then-girlfriend in volunteering for Kids Hotline, one of Germany’s first digital counselling platforms for minors.
 We supported teenagers facing identity issues, body concerns, and self-doubt.
 As one of the few male voices, I gained early insight into the quiet pressures shaping young men and women - patterns that, more than a decade later, I still recognise in peers and teams I work with today.
 Later, I professionalised and worked in multiple clinical and outreach environments supporting therapy, rehabilitation, and education for people facing addiction and relapse.
 Those experiences reinforced my ability to stay composed under pressure, to read the room quickly, and to restore order when stability is fleeting.
 When legalization reshaped Germany’s drug policy in 2024, I joined Basis e.
 V. Frankfurt to support harm-reduction and education programmes focused on prevention over punishment.
-If I had to name my central insight, it would be this: humans can endure almost anything if the “why” is convincing - but without meaning, life becomes unbearable.
-It’s a lesson that applies equally to people, teams, and business strategies.

 Solving challenges within my personal circle and working with others taught me the importance of investing time in initiatives that scale.
 Real change happens where technology and capital meet, and I believe joining those forces is how I can give my ideas a real chance to matter.